cprash/UnificUIAutomation/README.md

 * Cucumber-junit
 * Cucumber-Java
 * Selenium-Java
+*

 # Reporting Test Execution

-Currently the framework is supporting JSON, XML and HTML reports
+Currently the framework is supporting JSON, XML and HTML and Extent HTML reports

 * JSON reports are stored @ json_output
 * XML reports are stored @ junit_xml
 * HTMl reports are stored @ test-outout/index.html
+* Extent reports under target/Cucumber-Extent-Reports

 # Extra features

- * The Framework currently supports execution on Chrome and Firefox by simply changing the the browser property @ src/test/Resources/com/unific/cucumber/config.properties to either chrome or firefox
+ * The Framework now supports execution on Chrome and Firefox with headless Options Available and also Safari,by simply changing the the browser property @ src/test/Resources/com/unific/cucumber/config.properties to either chrome or firefox or firefoxheadless or chromeheadless or chrome or safari
  * The Framework currently supports execution on all the 4 environments:qa,dev,stage,prod by simply changing the Environment property @ src/test/Resources/com/unific/cucumber/config.properties